+We defer to our subsequent paper \cite{ARpreprint2} (referred to as Paper II) the study of any issues pertaining to the relations between quantum and classical systems when the latter is the total one defined on Poisson manifold $\mathcal S^7\subset \mathfrak{su}(3)$.
+In this paper (referred to as Paper I), we only address symbol correspondences between quantum and classical systems when the latter is the Poisson algebra of smooth functions on a symplectic (co)adjoint orbit $\mathcal O\simeq\mathbb C P^2$ or $\mathcal O\simeq\mathcal E$.

-Then the main question posed here can be addressed in the following way: when/how is it possible to injectively map the space of operators on $\mathcal H_{p,q}$ to the space of smooth functions on $\mathbb CP^2$, or $\mathcal E$, in an $SU(3)$-equivariant way which also ensures that quantum observables give rise to classical observables?
+Then, the main question posed in this paper can be addressed in the following way: when/how is it possible to injectively map the space of operators on $\mathcal H_{(p,q)}$ to the space of smooth functions on $\mathbb CP^2$, or $\mathcal E$, in an $SU(3)$-equivariant way which also ensures that quantum observables give rise to classical observables?